-Ivanhoe has an anti-corruption policy, an anti-fraud policy, and internal controls and procedures intended to address compliance and business integrity issues, and Ivanhoe trains its employees on anti-bribery compliance on a global basis.
+Ivanhoe has a Code of Business Conduct and Ethics (the "Code") that outlines the Company's principles, standards and policies, a Companion Booklet to the Code that explains anti-bribery laws in the jurisdictions in which the Company operates, and internal controls and procedures intended to address compliance and business integrity issues.
+Ivanhoe trains its employees on anti-bribery compliance on a global basis.
 However, despite careful establishment and implementation, there can be no assurance that these or other anti-bribery, anti-fraud or anti-corruption policies and procedures are or will be sufficient to protect against fraudulent and/or corrupt activity.
 In particular, the Company, despite its best efforts, may not always be able to prevent or detect corrupt or unethical practices by employees, agents, third parties or other personnel, including contractors or joint venture partners.
 Any such breaches of anti-bribery law may result in reputational damage, civil and/or criminal liability (under the Acts or any other relevant compliance, anti-bribery, anti-fraud or anti-corruption laws) being imposed on Ivanhoe, its employees, agents or personnel, which could have a material adverse effect on Ivanhoe's business, financial condition, results of operations or prospects.

-As well, Ivanhoe or its employees, agents or personnel may become subject to anti-bribery investigations in numerous jurisdictions.
+In addition, Ivanhoe or its employees, agents or personnel may become subject to anti-bribery investigations in numerous jurisdictions.
 Employees and former employees of Ivanhoe have been contacted by the relevant authorities in the past in relation to anti-bribery investigations and an Ivanhoe office has been subject to a search related to such an investigation.
 Ivanhoe's internal policies and procedures are followed in such instances, including internal investigations as appropriate.
 In some cases, Ivanhoe and its employees, agents or personnel may be unaware of such investigations.
 Given heightened public awareness of anti-bribery matters, Ivanhoe may suffer a material adverse effect on its business, financial conditions, reputation, results or operation or prospects, if allegations involving breach of anti-bribery or anti-corruption law are publicly made or become known, even if such allegations prove to be false or unsubstantiated.
 The costs of defending any such allegations may be significant.